entice/entice/README.md

 # Protocol definition

 _Always be sure to check the appropriate source files for more details._
+_Hint: We use the same server for login, char selection and playing._

 ### 1. Login process

-- Login is requested by the client and either succeeds or fails with a reason
+- Login is requested by the client for a certain email and password and either succeeds or fails with a reason
+- Upon login, the client will receive all its associated characters

-### 2. Dispatch
+### 2. Character creation

-- Dispatch is only possible if the client is logged in
+- Char creation is requested by the client (it must be in the 'lobby' state)
+- Either succeeds with the creation of a new entity, or fails with a reason
+- Fails under certain conditions:
+  - Client is not in the right state (e.g. not logged in, or currently playing)
+  - The character's new attributes are invalid
+  - The character name is unappropriate or already taken

+### 3. Game instance load

-- Dispatch is requested by the client and can only succeed
+- Instance load is requested by the client for a certain entity (it must be in the 'lobby' state)
-_(The server will always provide a game server, even if the game server itself is a non functional one)_
+- Either succeeds with special instance load data, or fails with a reason
+- Fails under certain conditions:
+  - Client is not in the right state (e.g. not logged in, or currently playing)
-- The dispatch response holds an additional key that is used to identify the client - its needed to successfully connect/play to/on a game server
+  - The chosen entity does not belong to the client (results in a kick)

-- The game server might refuse the client, but a connect/play fail usually means that there simply is no game server at all
-- When the client connects to the game server, the server publishes the complete world state _(Afterwards, only diffs will be send)_
+### 4. General game events

+- ChatMessage: Bidirectional.
+Has an entity as sender and should be ignored by the client if the entity is unkown
+- ServerMessage: From server only.
+Notification for anything that concerns the server (e.g. broadcasts etc.)
+- ChatCommand: From client only.
+Has a no-spaces string as command and several args.
+Commands are server specific (scripted) and can documentation can be found ingame by entering "/helpme" or "/info [command]"

-### 3. Game State propagation
+### 5. Game state propagation

 **General**

-- Game state might be pushed to the clients in world diffs after a certain time interval
+- Game state must be pushed to the clients in world diffs after a certain time interval
 - A world diff should contain a listing of entities and their components that changed
 _(Note that a world diff is always **recipient specific**.
 Clients do only get updates to entities that they can actually see.
-If a new entity enters the viewdistance of the client then its complete state will get pushed to the client.)_
+If a new entity enters the viewdistance/relevantset of the client then its complete state will get pushed to the client.)_
 - A world diff should also contain a listing of entities that have been added or removed

 **Concerning the time interval**